-- 3.1 Employees, officers and directors should comply, both in letter and spirit, with all applicable laws, rules and regulations in the cities, states and countries in which the Company operates. - 3.2 Although employees, officers and directors are not expected to know the details of all applicable laws, rules and regulations, it is important to know enough to determine when to seek advice from appropriate personnel.
-Questions about compliance should be addressed to the Chief Experience Officer. - 3.3 No director, officer or employee may purchase or sell any Company securities while in possession of material nonpublic information regarding the Company, nor may any director, officer or employee purchase or sell another company's securities while in possession of material non-public information regarding that company.
-Each director, officer and employee must be familiar with the Company's Insider Trading Policy and adhere to its requirements.
+- 3.1 Employees, officers and directors should comply, both in letter and spirit, with all applicable laws, rules and regulations in the cities, states and countries in which Live Oak operates. - 3.2 Although employees, officers and directors are not expected to know the details of all applicable laws, rules and regulations, it is important to know enough to determine when to seek advice from appropriate personnel.
+Questions about compliance should be addressed to the Chief Experience Officer, Chief Compliance Officer, and/or Chief Risk Officer, as appropriate. - 3.3 No director, officer or employee may purchase or sell any Company securities while in possession of material non-public information regarding Live Oak, nor may any director, officer or employee purchase or sell another company's securities while in possession of material non-public information regarding that company.
+Each director, officer and employee must be familiar with Live Oak's Insider Trading Policy and adhere to its requirements.